Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-22-dosheader.md

 ![Injected code in DOSBox](/assets/images/pefileformat/dosheader/result.png)

-As you can see, instead of printing the generic "This program cannot be run in DOS mode", it printed our name in green 5 times, as we expected.
+As you can see, instead of printing the generic "This program cannot be run in DOS mode", it ran our injected code that printed `@AlonAlush` name in green 5 times, as we expected.
+Of course, you can modify the DOS stub to run any 16-bit machine code you'd like.